luke2533/coin_vue/README.md

 MongoDB is used as the database to store user accounts, portfolios and records

+### 4.9 CoinMarketCap API

+CoinMarketCap API is used to get the latest listings, price, price changes, market caps and 24 hour volume for the top 50 Cryptos

 ## 5.0 Testing

 [Click here for Testing document]()